Three-body interaction effects on the ground state of one-dimensional anyons: Introduction

 One of the main findings in the anyon-Hubbard model is that the statistics favor the localization of the particles, which is reflected in the increase in the area of the Mott lobes as the statistical angle $\theta$ tends toward $\pi$~\cite{Keilmann-NC11}.
-The absence of the $\rho=1$ Mott insulator lobe in spinless or spinor bosons chains under local three-body interactions is a very well-known result, but in the present paper, our subject of study consist of anyons, and we expected that the statistical angle would generate new findings.
+The absence of the $\rho=1$ Mott insulator lobe in spinless or spinor bosons chains under local three-body interactions is a very well-known result, but in the present paper, our subject of study consists of anyons, and we expected that the statistical angle would generate new findings.
 Hence we wanted to explore if for $\theta>\pi/4$ new insulator phases can appear.
-Taking into account the above, we fix the statistical angle to $\theta=3\pi/4$ and study the evolution of the chemical potential as the number of anyons increases.
+Taking into account the above and the fact that a Mott insulator state appears in the absence of interactions at the pseudo-fermion limit ($\theta=\pi$)~\cite{Greschner-PRL15}, we decided to distance ourselves from the above limit.
+Therefore, we fixed the statistical angle to $\theta=3\pi/4$ and studied the evolution of the chemical potential as the number of anyons increases.
 This leads us to Fig. \ref{fig3}, where we show the global density as a function of the chemical potential at the thermodynamic limit.
-Note that as we increase the overall density of the system, the chemical potential increases for all the non-integer densities, but for a global density $\rho=1$ a plateau appears, which indicates the existence of a finite gap at the thermodynamic limit for this density given by the width of the plateau.
+Note that as we increase the overall density of the system, the chemical potential increases for all the non-integer densities, but for a global density of $\rho=1$, a plateau appears, which indicates the existence of a finite gap at the thermodynamic limit for this density, given by the width of the plateau.
 In the inset of Fig. \ref{fig3}, we show the evolution of the energies for adding ($\mu^{p}$) and removing ($\mu^{h}$) particles versus the inverse of the lattice size for anyons with $\theta=3\pi/4$ and density $\rho=1$.
 This evolution is quadratic for $t/W=0.1$, and at the thermodynamic limit we obtain $\Delta\mu/W=lim_{L,N\rightarrow \infty} [\mu^p(L)-\mu^h(L) ]=0.0135$, which corresponds to the width of the plateau and allows us to conclude that the ground state for $\theta=3\pi/4$ and $\rho=1$ is an insulator.
-Fixing the hopping parameter to $t/W=0.1$, we can compare Figs. \ref{fig2} and \ref{fig3} and observe that the quantum fluctuations are very small for $\theta=\pi/4$.
-Therefore, the interaction term is unimportant and the ground state is a superfluid (gapless), and the first insulator state is obtained for a global density of $\rho=2$.
-However, as the statistical angle increases, the particles are more localized, the effect of the interaction term grows, and an insulator state is obtained for $\rho=1$.
-The above insulator state is surrounded by gapless regions (see Fig. \ref{fig3}), but we note that the evolution is different for values greater than or less than $\rho=1$, and also for $\rho<1$ two diverse regions can be identified, which indicates that the increase of the statistical angle enriches the superfluid regions.